kylrbutlr/Extension_app/README.md

 ### Browser Extension Specifications:

-The Data structure (seen below) that is sent from the content script to the background script is of the following form:
+The Data structure (seen below) that is sent from the content script to the background script when the user clicks a link is of the following form:
 ```javascript
 {
     type: "ClickedLink", //Type of the event of the message sent